SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 #### How can I install these programs?

 It depends on the BSD but they all will be somewhat similar, this will assume that you have the OS setup and are sitting at a command line.
 These will nearly always have to be run as the super user or root.
+(Using the doas or sudo commands.)

 **DragonflyBSD**: pkg install (*packagename*) **FreeBSD**: pkg install (*packagename*)